Project 2-Zero FAQs

 • Our application doesn’t result in any changes to what is currently permitted in the rules applying to a site under the Nelson Resource Management Plan.
 When the runway is extended in the future, the airport will carry out a survey of any existing obstacles in surrounding areas that may be too high for operations on the new runway.

 • The airport has looked closely at whether a southern extension would be feasible, including commissioning geotechnical, archaeology heritage, noise, landscape and ecological reports.
 Extending to the south would require reclaiming seabed and would have a range of environmental effects, including on ecological values.
 A southern extension would also not result in significantly less noise for Tahunanui residents in the future.
-For most Tahunanui residents, the projected noise effects of a southern extension will be similar to the projected noise effects of a northern extension (see below image).
+For most Tahunanui residents, the projected noise effects of a southern extension will be similar to the projected noise effects of a northern extension (see map below).

-This map shows the noise contours that would apply to a southern runway extension (blue lines) and a northern extension (green).
-For most Tahunanui residents, the projected noise effects of a southern extension will be similar to the projected noise effects of a northern extension.
+This map shows the noise contours that would apply to a southern runway extension (blue lines) compared with a northern extension (green).
+For most Tāhunanui residents, the project noise effects of a southern extension are similar to the projected noise effects of a northern extension.